 - Essential oils – there are many options, but here are my cleaning favs – Thieves, Purification, Lemon, Lavender, Pine, Citrus Fresh, or Tea Tree

 - 24 oz. plastic spray bottle or 16 oz. brown amber spray bottle

 Baking Soda is my number one most-used natural cleaning ingredient!
 Also known as sodium bicarbonate, it is a component of the natural mineral natron that is found in mineral springs.
-It is a natural deodorizer and scrubbing agent, perfect for removing soap scum and stuck on particles.
-Make a paste with some Castile soap and water, or just water and you might be surprised by how effective this very simple and safe ingredient can be!
+It is a natural deodorizer and scrubbing agent, perfect for removing soap scum and stuck-on particles.
+Make a paste with some Castile soap and water, or just water, and you might be surprised by how effective this very simple and safe ingredient can be!

-Sal Suds is an all purpose cleaner.
+Sal Suds is an all-purpose cleaner.
 As it says on the bottle: “Sodium Lauryl Sulfate (SLS) is a surfactant that cuts grease and dirt, generates copious suds, and biodegrades quickly and completely.
 SLS is made by combining a sulfate group with lauryl alcohol from coconut oil, then attaching sodium.
-If improperly formulated, SLS can irritate skin, but our superb formula uses coco-betaine and lauryl glucoside to counter this.”
+If improperly formulated, SLS can irritate the skin, but our superb formula uses coco-betaine and lauryl glucoside to counter this.”

 It is a sulfate, not just a soap like Castile soap, so therefore, it is not appropriate for use on the body or hair.
 It’s much better for household cleaning, washing the car, washing outdoor furniture, and other tough jobs.
 I use it in my Laundry Detergent and Dishwashing Soap recipes.

 For a list of all of the ways to use it, click here to visit the post on Dr. Bronner’s website.

 Distilled White Vinegar